Murder of Becky Watts: Post-trial events

 In February 2016, a wooden bench was unveiled in Watts's memory, located in Goat's Field, close to her home.
 The bench, carved by Andy O'Neill, was funded by the Neighbourhood Watch Partnership.
 A painted mural was also erected in memory of Watts in a park close to where she lived.

 In March 2016, Watts's father, Darren Galsworthy, released a memoir which described his daughter's life, her murder and the subsequent criminal trial of those responsible.
-Entitled Becky: The Heartbreaking Story of Becky Watts, the book was published by HarperCollins.
+Titled Becky: The Heartbreaking Story of Becky Watts, the book was published by HarperCollins.
 It was later re-titled to The Evil Within when released in paperback.

 Matthews and Hoare lodged appeals against their convictions and sentences, but on 23 June 2016, the Court of Appeal rejected their applications, saying that there was "no reasonable argument that the convictions are unsafe or that the sentences were wrong in principle or manifestly excessive".

+Hoare was released on 1 September 2023, after serving half her sentence.